Statistical and Computational Complexities of BFGS Quasi-Newton Method for Generalized Linear Models: BFGS algorithm

-The main advantage of BFGS is its fast superlinear convergence rate under the assumption of strict convexity, i.e., $\lim_{k \to \infty}{\|\theta_k - \hat{\theta}\|}/{\|\theta_{k - 1} - \hat{\theta}\|} = 0$.
-For the past few decades, all the superlinear convergence results of quasi-Newton method are asymptotic.
-Most recently, non-asymptotic superlinear convergence rates of quasi-Newton method have been established in the works of \citep{rodomanov2020greedy, rodomanov2020rates, rodomanov2020ratesnew, qiujiang2020quasinewton, qiujiang_sharpened, zhangzhihua2021quasinewton1, zhangzhihua2021quasinewton2, zhangzhihua2021quasinewton3}.
-For instance, in \citep{qiujiang2020quasinewton} the authors established a local superlinear convergence rate of $(1/\sqrt{k})^{k}$ for BFGS.
+where ${\theta}_{opt}$ is the optimal solution.
+Previous results on the superlinear convergence of quasi-Newton methods were all asymptotic, until the recent advancements on the non-asymptotic analysis of quasi-Newton methods \citep{rodomanov2020greedy, rodomanov2020rates, rodomanov2020ratesnew, qiujiang2020quasinewton, qiujiang_sharpened, zhangzhihua2021quasinewton1, zhangzhihua2021quasinewton2, zhangzhihua2021quasinewton3}.
+For instance, \citet{qiujiang2020quasinewton} established a local superlinear convergence rate of $(1/\sqrt{k})^{k}$ for BFGS.
 However, all these superlinear convergence analyses require the objective function to be smooth and strictly or strongly convex.
-In this paper, as mentioned later, we will face settings in which the Hessian at the optimal solution could be singular, and, hence the above convergence guarantees do not hold and hence we need to establish new convergence guarantees for BFGS.
+Alas, these conditions are not satisfied in the low SNR setting, since the Hessian at the optimal solution could be singular, and hence the loss function is neither strongly convex nor strictly convex; we further discuss this point in Section~\ref{sec:GLM}.
+This observation implies that we need novel convergence analyses to study the behavior of BFGS in the low SNR setting, as we discuss in the upcoming sections.